Toyota Corolla Insurance Rates

 Enter your ZIP code in our free tool to get started on finding the best Toyota Corolla insurance cost.
 We’ll point you to affordable Toyota Corolla car insurance quotes in your area.

 Average auto insurance rates for a Toyota Corolla are $1,374 annually including full coverage.
-Comprehensive insurance costs approximately $282, collision insurance costs $536, and liability is $398.
-A policy with just liability insurance costs around $460 a year, and coverage for high-risk drivers costs $2,982 or more.
-Teenage drivers receive the highest rates at up to $5,156 a year.
+Comprehensive costs an estimated $282, collision insurance costs $536, and liability coverage costs around $398.
+Buying just liability costs as low as $460 a year, and insurance for high-risk drivers costs around $2,982.
+Teens receive the highest rates at up to $5,156 a year.

 Average premium for full coverage: $1,374